Batch Operations

 Batch anchor request

-curl -X POST https://api.anchora.io/v1/anchor/batch \
+curl -X POST https://api.anchora.co.in/v1/anchor/batch \

 -H "Authorization: Bearer YOUR_API_KEY" \